captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## LISSETTE:
 This.
 ---
-penny.
+This is my bicentennial
 ---
-This is very special
+It is very special
 ---
 and very lucky.
 ---
 Here.
----
-This is my bicentennial
 ---
 ## PETER:
 Thanks.